Student shot during attack on school officer to face trial

 OSHKOSH, Wis.
-(AP) - A Wisconsin teenager who was shot and wounded when he stabbed a school resource officer has been ordered to stand trial.
+(AP) - A Wisconsin teenager shot and wounded during an attack on a school resource officer has been ordered to stand trial.

 Grant Fuhrman, 17, is charged as an adult with attempted first-degree intentional homicide in the Dec.
 3 attack at Oshkosh West High School.

-Fuhrman is accused of stabbing Mike Wissink multiple times with a barbecue fork.
-Court documents say the officer was unable to reach his stun gun so he shot Fuhrman twice.
-Neither was seriously injured.
+Fuhrman is accused of stabbing Mike Wissink multiple times with a barbecue fork which caused the officer to fire his gun, striking Fuhrman.

-The school was evacuated and classes were cancelled for two days.
+Students and staff evacuated, and classes were cancelled for two days.

 A shackled Fuhrman appeared in a Winnebago County courtroom Thursday where a judge bound him over for trial, WLUK-TV reported.